 Ageism is a serious problem affecting people of all ages and across all life stages.
-The World Health Organisation’s 2021 Global Report on Ageism called it “prevalent, ubiquitous and insidious” (p.
+The World Health Organization’s 2021 Global Report on Ageism called it “prevalent, ubiquitous and insidious” (p.
 IX).

 Ageism can manifest in stereotypes (how we think), prejudice (how we feel), and discrimination (how we act) towards people on the basis of their age.[i]
 While people of all ages can and do experience ageism, it has particularly serious consequences for older people’s health and wellbeing.[ii]